amanarora9848/unige-rt1-assignment1/README.md

         rotate twice
         END EXECUTION

-    ELSE IF both silver and gold tokens having same token_code have been arranged TURN
+    // This condition is useful to account for duplicate token codes for different colors ELSE IF both silver and gold tokens having same token_code have been arranged TURN

     ELSE IF (wanted token is silver AND observed silver-token is already arranged) OR (wanted token is gold AND observed gold-token is already arranged) TURN

     ELSE
-        IF distance < distance threshold
+        IF distance < distance_threshold
             IF wanted token is silver
                 GRAB_TOKEN()
             ELSE